Alluxio/alluxio/docs/en/Configuring-Alluxio-with-HDFS.md

 To run Alluxio binary, we must setup configuration files.
 Create your configuration file from the
 template:

-{% include Configuring-Alluxio-with-HDFS/copy-tachyon-env.md %}
+{% include Common-Commands/copy-alluxio-env.md %}

-Then edit `tachyon-env.sh` file to set the under storage address to the HDFS namenode address (e.g., `hdfs://localhost:9000` if you are running the HDFS namenode locally with default port).
+Then edit `alluxio-env.sh` file to set the under storage address to the HDFS namenode address (e.g., `hdfs://localhost:9000` if you are running the HDFS namenode locally with default port).

 {% include Configuring-Alluxio-with-HDFS/underfs-address.md %}